ThePreston/Custom-Rate-Limiter-API/README.md

 when "Stream" : true added to JSON payload, No Token information is provided by Open AI Service.  </br>
 Prompt Tokens are calculated using a Python Function (PyTokenizer) that wraps a BPE Tokenizer library TikToken </br>
 Completion Tokens are calculated by counting the SSE responses and subtracting 2 </br>

+Granularity of Cost Tracking: </br>
+Solution uses APIM Products+Keys but can also be used against individual ID's, header value, etc